NetPark Tampa Bay

 NetPark Tampa Bay is a business park in the East Lake-Orient Park neighborhood of Tampa, Florida, United States.
 The complex, which primarily houses offices, is a redevelopment of the former East Lake Square Mall, a shopping mall built by Edward J. DeBartolo Corporation in 1976.
-The mall's anchor stores were JCPenney, Montgomery Ward, and Belk-Lindsey, with H. J. Wilson Co. joining in 1980.
-H. J. Wilson Co. became Service Merchandise in 1985, and Belk-Lindsey was sold to Dillard's in 1992.
+The mall would open on August 4, 1976 opening one day prior to the near by Tampa Bay Center.
+The mall opened with anchor stores JCPenney, Montgomery Ward, and Belk-Lindsey, with H. J. Wilson Co. joining in 1980.
+H. J. Wilson Co. became Service Merchandise in 1985, and Belk-Lindsey sold their location at the mall to Dillard's in 1992.
 After a period of decline in the 1990s which included the closure of all four anchor stores, the mall was closed entirely in 1998 and officially reopened as NetPark Tampa Bay a year later.

 History

 Edward J. DeBartolo Corporation, a former shopping mall developer based out of Youngstown, Ohio, first proposed for a 1050000 sqft shopping mall in Tampa, Florida in 1974.
 It was to be situated on Hillsborough Avenue, between North 58th Street and Harney Road.
 This was the second mall built by DeBartolo in the area, following University Square Mall (now University Mall).
 Prior to the opening of East Lake Square, its development led to concerns from owners of other local shopping mall properties regarding market saturation.
 Managers of Northgate and Floriland malls, two shopping centers southwest of University Square, reported that many stores in both malls had either closed or relocated.
 Grant Donaldson of The Tampa Times stated in March 1975 that many merchants of Northgate and Floriland were "dumbfounded" by the construction of East Lake Square Mall.

 DeBartolo had begun construction on the mall by the end of 1975, at which point JCPenney, Montgomery Ward, and Belk-Lindsey were confirmed as the three anchor stores.
 The 155000 sqft Montgomery Ward was the chain's third location in Tampa.

 By July 1976, the mall was near completion with a targeted opening date of August 4, except for the Belk-Lindsey which would not be completed until early 1977.
 Both JCPenney and the mall opened as planned on August 4, 1976.
 Belk-Lindsey replaced an older location along Henderson Avenue in Tampa.
 The first expansion to the mall came in late 1979, when H. J. Wilson Co., a catalog merchant and jeweler based in Baton Rouge, Louisiana, announced plans to become the mall's fourth anchor store.
 The 66000 sqft store would be the chain's 48th location.
 Five years later, Wilson's was sold to Service Merchandise.
 In 1990, the mall had a gross leasable area of 1006932 sqft and over 115 stores on two levels.
 Two years later, Dillard's began negotiations with Belk-Lindsey to buy three stores as a means of expansion in the Tampa market: East Lake Square, along with DeSoto Square Mall and Gulf View Square.
 All three of these were sold in August of that year.